MrMaDGaME/Bato/README.md

 in order to run Bato, you have to:

--from the directory "Bato", use the command "make GUImove/src/bato".
+-from the directory "Bato", use the command "make".

 ->move to the directory src via command "cd GUImove/src/".